 Lovingly looked after for generations, it was time for the “Quinta da Boavista” home to receive its latest renovation.
-It’s situated on the banks of the Douro River which wiggles its way through Portugal and the Iberian Peninsula.
-The soil is bountiful, and it’s no surprise that over the centuries the land here has provided plenty of agriculture, this 18th century estate included.
+This newly renovated villa is situated on the banks of the Douro River which wiggles its way through Portugal and the Iberian Peninsula.
+In fact, the soil is bountiful, and over the centuries this land has provided plenty of agriculture.

-As well as producing wine, this large house has served as a family home, and been used as a tourist guest house.
-Originally it stood as two buildings; the main house and the servants’ quarters.
-Over time, extensions have united the buildings and seen them soar in height.
-The latest project saw the house formed from an L to a U shape, creating a courtyard and new addition with a gorgeous open portico framing the river view.
+On top of producing wine, this large house has also served as a family home, and even a tourist guest house.
+Originally, it stood as two buildings; the main house and the servants’ quarters.
+Over time however, extensions have united the buildings and seen them soar in height.
+The house transformed from an L to a U shape in this project, creating a courtyard and a gorgeous open portico framing the river view.

-Old characteristics of the building, such as the stucco, wooden floors, glazed tiles and wooden trellis were embraced in the renovation, as well as the pervading deep blue accent color found on carpentry around the property.
-So pretty, and matches the blue of the sky!
+Old characteristics of the building, such as the stucco, wooden floors, glazed tiles and wooden trellis, were embraced in the renovation.
+We especially love the pervading deep blue accent color found on the carpentry around the property.
+It’s so pretty, and matches the blue of the sky!

 The traditional stone walls are also like this Italian farmhouse; a material that at once feels rustic and fortified.